benjaminion/upgrading-ethereum-book/src/book.md

 To a first approximation, then, we can verify all of the attestations of a whole committee &ndash; potentially hundreds &ndash; with a single signature verification operation.

-This is a first approximation because we also need to account for aggregating the the public keys and the signatures.
+This is a first approximation because we also need to account for aggregating the public keys and the signatures.
 But these aggregation operations involve only point additions in their respective elliptic curve groups, which are very cheap compared with the verification.

 In summary: